 “All the homes are hyper-efficient and even incorporate passive solar designs,” the user wrote.
 “So for the board to decide [that] half of the homes can’t have solar kind of rubs people the wrong way.”

-The poster also clarified that the members of HOA board that implemented the new policy all live in north-facing homes, which means they’re exempt from the solar ban.
+The poster also clarified that the members of the HOA board that implemented the new policy all live in north-facing homes, which means they’re exempt from the solar ban.

 Commenters expressed their sympathy and their hopes for a solution.